+The Swiss National Bank abolished the exchange rate ceiling of the Swiss franc, which caused a 15% surge of the franc against the euro.
+In December 2014 and January 2015, the bank cut the deposit rate from 0 to -0.25% and -0.75% respectively.

+In February and March 2015, the Riksbank lowered the repo rate from 0 to -0.1% and -0.25% respectively and announced the purchase of government bonds totalling 30 bn Swedish kronas.
+In July 2015, the rate dropped to -0.35%.

-No. 1 (37) Australia and Asia In February 2015, the Reserve Bank of Australia cut its key rate by 0.25 pp to 2.25% for the first time since 2013.
-The major factors affecting the decision were the weak growth of internal demand, overvalued Australian dollar and a decline in inflation in the last guarter of 2014.
+Australia and Asia

+In February 2015, the Reserve Bank of Australia (RBA) cut its key rate by 0.25 pp to 2.25% for the first time since 2013.
+The major factors affecting the decision were the weak growth of internal demand, overvalued AUD and a decline in inflation in the last quarter of 2014.

 In the second quarter of 2015, the Reserve Bank of Australia cut its key rate again by another 0.25 pp to 2%.
 The motivation for the decision was mainly the same as at the February cut, but this time the governor of the RBA mentioned that he expected some period of rate stabilization.

 In the fourth quarter of 2014, due to weak economy performance the Bank of Japan (BoJ) announced the increase of Qualitative and Quantitative Easing programme through the purchases of government bonds.
 The amount of purchases was increased from JPY 60-70 tn to JPY 80 tn annually and the average maturity of the BoJ's portfolio was extended from 7 to 10 years.
 Japan's prime minister postponed the second sales tax hike from November 2015 to 2017 and dissolved the lower house of Parliament.
-In the middle of December 2014, the ruling party won the snap elections that were considered as confidence vote for the policy of the government.
+In the middle of December 2014, the ruling party won the snap elections that were considered as a confidence vote for the policy of the government.

 The lack of clear plans for fiscal consolidation and poor macroeconomic performance forced Moody's rating agency to cut the sovereign rating of Japan from Aa3 to A1 in November 2014, while Fitch rating agency placed Japan's A+ rating on negative watch in December 2014.

-During the period from July 2014 to June 2015, the People's Bank of China cut its key rates four times.
-As a result of these cuts, one-year benchmark lending rate was lowered by 1.15 pp to 4.85% and one-year deposit rate - by 1 pp to 2.0%.
-Additionally, deposit reserve ratio for major banks was cut twice over the same period from 20% to 18.5%.
+During the period from October 2014 to September 2015, the People's Bank of China (PBoC) cut its key rates five times.
+As a result of these cuts, one-year benchmark lending rate was lowered by 1.4 pp to 4.6% and one-year deposit rate - by 1.25 pp to 1.75%.
+Additionally, deposit reserve ratio for major banks was cut three times over the same period from 20 to 18%.
 These actions can be explained by the attempts of economic authorities to revive moderating growth by monetary measures.

-Chart 3.
-Central banks key rates, % p.a.
+In August 2015, the PBoC announced a new and more market-oriented rule for CNY mid-rate setting.
+Since then, the mid-rate was determined by the previous trading day closing rate.
+The new rule was accompanied by oneoff devaluation of Chinese currency by 3%.